yuriykulikov/rxplayer/README.md

 ```bash
 ./gradlew vertx-example:run
 ```
-To test the http interface you use postman (https://www.getpostman.com/).
+To test the http interface you use postman.
 You can access the vertx webserver on port 7780.

-## Tasks
+## Goal for the training
 Depending on how much time you want to invest, different tasks can be accomplished.
 For a 4 day training the following tasks must be fullfilled:
 - Try to run the example project (vertex-exmaple)